debugjax21/Adventure-Game/README.md

 # Adventure-Game
-Simple adventure game I made for my Java Software Development class.
+Simple adventure game I made.
+The program utilizes the JavaFX framework.
-Program is completed for assignment.
-Want to add more features to it in the future.

-The program uses JavaFX library.

 How to run from command line: